What Is the Focus of Family Therapy?

-The therapist gains insight on the problem through observing enactment or the spontaneous behavior sequences that explain it.
+The therapist gains insight into the problem through observing enactment or the spontaneous behavior sequences that explain it.
 Through this exercise, the therapist elicits information about the family structure and could help to:

-- Discover if the boundaries are clear, if for example, two people can speak with being interrupted
+- Discover if the boundaries are clear; for example, if two people can speak without being interrupted

 - Determine who is on the defensive and who attacks